Kibetdonald/Ticketing-System/README.md

 # Ticketing-System (Work in Progress)
 This is a Spring Boot application for managing tickets for a large organization.
 It provides a web-based interface for administrators to manage tickets and users, as well as a set of RESTful APIs that can be consumed by a front-end application.

-Sure, here's an updated version of the README.md file:

 ### Ticketing Management System
 This is a Spring Boot application for managing tickets for a large organization.
 It provides a web-based interface for administrators to manage tickets and users, as well as a set of RESTful APIs that can be consumed by a front-end application.